 Continuous Programs and Events

 First Friday is an opportunity to socialize with members of YPinLex while patronizing Black owned businesses.
 This is typically held the first Friday of the month in the evening.
-First Friday locations for the 2019-2020 year include Mimi's Southern Style Cooking, Mr. Krabs & Beans, The Jerk Lex, Mama Dee's Coney Island, and Joseanne's Homestyle Kitchen, to name a few.
+First Friday locations have included Mimi's Southern Style Cooking, Mr. Krabs & Beans, The Jerk Lex, Mama Dee's Coney Island, and Joseanne's Homestyle Kitchen, to name a few.

 The Network is a monthly opportunity for all young professionals in the Lexington area and surrounding counties to come together.
 You are only as powerful as your network.
 Activities include professional mixers, watch parties, food, fun and fellowship.

 This program sponsored by the Professional Development Committee provides discussions on popular texts in an intimate setting.